jython/book/chapter19.rst

 Thread confinement is often the best solution to resolve most of the problems seen in working with mutable objects.
 In practice, you probably don't need to share a large percentage of the mutable objects used in your code.
-Very simply put, if you don't share -- if you use thread confinement -- thread safety issues go away.
+Very simply put, if you don't share, then thread safety issues go away.

 Not all problems can be reduced to using thread confinement.
 There are likely some shared objects in your system, but in practice most can be eliminated.
 And often the shared state is someone else's problem.

-  * Intermediate objects.
-If you are building up a buffer that is only pointed to by a local variable, you don't need to synchronize.
+  * Intermediate objects don't require sharing.
+For example, if you are building up a buffer that is only pointed to by a local variable, you don't need to synchronize.
+It's an easy prescription to follow, so long as you are not trying to keep around these intermediate objects to avoid allocation overhead.
+Don't do that.

   * Producer-consumer.
-Handoff through safe publication, such as through some type of blocking queue.
-(XXX CompletionExecutionService, Queue, etc.) This is generally easy to ensure in Jython.
+Construct an object in one thread, then hand it off to another thread.
+You just need to use an appropriate synchronizer object, such as a ``Queue``.

-  * Containers.
-The typical database-driven web applications makes for a classic example.
-With Jython, specifically through ModJy, database connection pools and thread pools are the responsibility of the servlet container, they are not directly observable.
-(Although you may run into problems if you attempt to share database connections across threads.
-That is not advisable.)
+  * Application containers.
+The typical database-driven web applications makes for the classic case.
+For example, if you are using ModJy, then the database connection pools and thread pools are the responsibility of the servlet container.
+And they are not directly observable.
+(But don't do things like share database connections across threads.)
 Caches and databases then are where you will see shared state.

   * Actors.
 The actor model is another good example.
 Send and receive messages to an actor (effectively an independent thread) and let